Science Behind the Raw Food Diet | RAW FOOD DIET PLAN

 Raw food diet plan

-The raw food diet plan is high in fiber since most of the food items that are included on the plate are from fruits and vegetables.
+The raw food diet plan is high in fiber since most food items included on the plate are from fruits and vegetables.

-According to American Heart Association, a normal individual should consume at least 25 to 30 grams of fiber coming from natural foods, not supplements, every day.
+According to the American Heart Association, the average person should consume at least 25 to 30 grams of fiber daily from natural foods, not supplements.

 The raw food diet has a higher amount of fiber than the normal range a person should eat.
-Some nutrients are present in raw foods and are not available in cooked food.
+Some nutrients are better preserved in raw foods while cooking makes others more bioavailable.

-An example of this is Sulforaphane, which is a powerful cancer-fighting phytochemicals found in Broccoli, and if it undergoes cooking, the level of sulforaphane decreases.
+An example is Sulforaphane, a powerful cancer-fighting phytochemical found in Broccoli.
+If the broccoli is cooked, the level of sulforaphane decreases.

 Another example is Allicin, a phytochemical found in onion and garlic with natural antibiotic properties that are available when eaten raw but are also reduced significantly through cooking.

-Flavonoids which is found in raw cacao beans, nibs, and powders, when eaten raw, is anti-inflammatory and fights several diseases in the body and it may disappear when these foods are exposed to high heat.
+Flavonoids, which are found in raw cacao beans, nibs, and powders, when eaten raw, are anti-inflammatory and fight several diseases in the body.
+They may be altered by heat, but many remain active after cooking.

-There is also a downside in eating raw foods since it lacks protein and does not include foods rich in B-Vitamins, Fat-Soluble Vitamins, and some minerals such as Iron and Iodine, this may lead to immune deficiency and could affect our bones, blood, and somebody organs that needs these minerals to function very well.
+There is also a downside to eating raw foods since they lack protein and do not include foods rich in B-Vitamins, Fat-Soluble Vitamins, and some minerals such as iron and iodine.
+This may lead to immune deficiency and affect our bones, blood, and other organs that need these minerals to function well.

-It also exposes an individual at risk since most of the foods are uncooked and may contain harmful bacteria, parasites, and viruses that are destroyed through heat exposure and cooking.
+It also risks an individual’s health because most foods are uncooked and may contain harmful bacteria, parasites, and viruses that are destroyed through heat exposure and cooking.

-Certain substances are formed highly available through cooking such as Lycopene in Tomatoes that helps lower bad cholesterol levels in the body and Carotenoids from leafy greens, colorful foods, and squash that increase the function of the immune system in the body and contributes to healthy eyesight.
+Certain substances are formed highly available through cooking, such as Lycopene in Tomatoes that helps lower harmful cholesterol levels in the body and Carotenoids from leafy greens, colorful foods, and squash that increase the function of the immune system in the body and contribute to healthy eyesight.

-Raw foods are not recommended for pregnant women, people with immune disorders, young individuals that need immediate health attention, and older people that are prone to metabolic disorders.
+Raw foods are not recommended for pregnant women, people with immune disorders, young individuals who need immediate health attention, and older people who are prone to metabolic disorders.

-This kind of diet is not recommended for long term use, according to the study of Randall Stafford, a professor from Stanford University, he concluded: “A healthy short-term diet that is difficult to follow long-term because of the limited food choices and the limited amounts of protein and some important nutrients”.
+This kind of diet is not recommended for long-term use; according to the study of Randall Stafford, a professor from Stanford University, “A healthy short-term diet that is difficult to follow long-term because of the limited food choices and the limited amounts of protein and some important nutrients”.

-According to a study back in the year 1999 conducted by a team of Professors, Koebnick C, Strassner C, Hoffmann I, Leitzmann C., from Institute of Nutritional Science Justus Liebig University of Giessen, Germany, 216 men and 297 women consuming raw foods for almost 3 years and 7 months, with different intensities showed a greater loss in weight but is not recommended for a long term use.
+According to a study back in 1999 conducted by a team of Professors, Koebnick C, Strassner C, Hoffmann I, and Leitzmann C., from the Institute of Nutritional Science Justus Liebig University of Giessen, Germany, 216 men and 297 women consuming raw foods for almost 3 years and 7 months, with different intensities showed a more significant loss in weight but is not recommended for a long term use.

 Be alive and healthy!

-Raw food diet brings out health benefits and hazards at the same time.
-People should know how to balance their meals in including raw and cooked foods.
+A raw food diet brings out health benefits and hazards simultaneously.
+People should know how to balance their meals, including raw and cooked foods.
 It is just a matter of timing; people should still know when to eat cooked foods and when to include raw foods.

-Whether foods in a form of raw or cooked, still, will always have good and bad effects on our body, depending on how we eat it or how many are we going to eat?
-Our body will always react to the food items that we will eat and drink, and the way we will manage our diet.
+Whether raw or cooked, foods will always have beneficial or harmful effects on our bodies, depending on how we eat or how much we eat.
+Our bodies will always react to the food and drink we eat and drink and how we manage our diet.

 1. Raw Food Diet by Breast Cancer Organization; Date: May 08, 2013.